wqaali/DotNet/JWTAuthentication/README.md

 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🐛 Issues

-If you encounter any issues or have questions, please:
-1. Check existing issues
-2. Create a new issue with detailed description
-3. Include steps to reproduce the problem

 ---

 **Built with ❤️ using ASP.NET Core 8.0**